jonathandroth/MedBounds/README.md

 The test gives a p-value of 0.023, and thus the *sharp null* is rejected at a 5% significance level.
 Here, the p-value corresponds to the smallest value of $\alpha$ for which the test rejects.
+As mentioned above, we discretize the outcome variable to 5 bins as can be seen from the argument `num_Ybins = 5`.
+Currently, the function discretizes $Y$ into 5 bins if a `num_Ybins` value is not provided but $Y$ takes more than $30$ distinct values in the data.

 ### Calculating the lower bound on fraction of always-takers affected by outcome